Badminton Stretches and Flexibility Exercises

 Badminton stretching exercises to improve your performance and do away with badminton injuries for good.

-Badminton’s origin may be traced as far back as fifth century China when players would volley a shuttle back and forth using their feet.
-By the 17th century people throughout Europe were volleying the shuttle back and forth using a racket.
-The modern history of badminton traces back to 19th century India and a game called Poona.
+In the fifth century, players in China volleyed a shuttle back and forth with their feet.
+By the 17th century, people in Europe started using a racket.
+Modern badminton can be traced to 19th century India and a game called Poona.

-In 1873, the Duke of Beaufort held a lawn party at his country estate, Badminton.
-Poona was played at the party and became an instant success.
-People began calling it the Badminton game, and the name stuck.
-By 1893 the popularity of the sport had grown and 14 clubs joined forces to form the Badminton Association.
+In 1873, the Duke of Beaufort held a lawn party at his country estate named Badminton.
+Poona was played there and it became an instant hit.
+People called it the Badminton game.
+By 1893 the popular sport grew to 14 clubs.

 Badminton is enjoyed by many people and most people can easily learn to hit the shuttlecock over the net.
 However, at the competitive levels a great deal of cardiovascular conditioning and muscular endurance are needed.
 Great agility, quickness, and reaction are essential to be successful in badminton as well.

 Lower body strength and endurance are important to the badminton player.
 A strong swing requires good upper body strength, as well.
 Core strength and endurance help with balance which improves overall agility.